-The ease of Singapore company registration and access to public as well as private sector funding could offer a respite to Middle Eastern entrepreneurs who are stymied by high business setup costs and seek a business-friendly environment.
+The ease of Singapore company registration and access to the public as well as private sector funding could offer respite to Middle Eastern entrepreneurs who are stymied by high business setup costs and seek a business-friendly environment.

 According to the report, four factors i.e. 1) business registration fees, 2) paid-up capital, 3) business renewal fees and 4) exorbitant rental rates put GCC entrepreneurs between a rock and a hard place.

 - Business registration fees, which include government fees, visas and deposits, ranges from US$5000 in Bahrain to US$15,000 in Saudi Arabia and UAE.

 - Paid-up capital of US$15,000 is also required to be deposited in banks in GCC for starting a business.

 - The annual business renewal fee of approximately US$10,000 is mandatory irrespective of profit or loss also proves to be a huge burden on new GCC startups, particularly in the first few years of operations.

 - Furthermore, high rental rates of commercial real estate and the annual government fee of approximately US$10,000 per branch prevent businesses from expanding their operations.

 Singapore company registration specialist Rikvin is optimistic that the Republic offers a more business-friendly environment for entrepreneurship and could provide a respite to Middle Eastern entrepreneurs.